Family Services Ottawa Accountability, Privacy, and Confidentiality

-- To be made aware of all significant policies and procedures related to the service they receive from Family Services Ottawa and to give informed consent for all services they receive.
+Clients can expect to be made aware of all significant policies and procedures related to the service they receive from Family Services Ottawa and to give informed consent for all services they receive.

-Clients are entitled to know the contents of their case file(s) and to add to the record to correct inaccuracies;
+Clients are entitled to know the contents of their case file(s) and can add to the record to correct inaccuracies.

-All Family Services Ottawa clients have the following responsibilities:
+Clients of Family Services Ottawa are expected to uphold the following responsibilities:

-- To participate to their fullest potential in the services provided;
+Clients are expected to participate to their fullest potential in the services provided.

-- To treat all staff, volunteers, other clients and property with respect;
+Clients are expected to treat all volunteers, staff, other clients and property with respect.

-- To attend as scheduled and to provide sufficient notice should they be unable to attend an appointment;
+Clients are expected to attend as scheduled and to provide sufficient notice should they be unable to attend a session.

-- To hold in confidence any information they learn regarding other individuals while at Family Services Ottawa.
+Clients are expected to hold in confidence any information they learn regarding other individuals while at Family Services.

 Complaints or Concerns

 Complaints may be made by clients, participants or the general public.
-The Agency treats such communication seriously at all times and will respond as necessary and with respect for the Agency’s confidentiality policies.
+The Organization treats such communication seriously at all times and will respond as necessary and with respect for FSO’s confidentiality policies.